Megatron-git23/TOTO/README.md

 \

-### 🎮 A Fun Desktop Talking Cat Application Built Using Python & Pygame
+### 🎮 A Fun Desktop Talking Cat Simulator Built Using Python, Pygame & pyttsx3

 ---

 ## 📖 About The Project

-**TOTO** is a fun desktop application inspired by the popular **Talking Tom** game.
+**TOTO** is a simple and interactive desktop application inspired by the famous **Talking Tom** game.

-Users can type any message and watch **TOTO** repeat it using text-to-speech technology while displaying animated talking effects.
+The application allows users to type messages and make the animated cat repeat them using text-to-speech technology.

-This project demonstrates the integration of:
+The project demonstrates the integration of:

 * 🖥️ Graphical User Interface
 * 🗣️ Text-to-Speech
 * 🎭 Character Animation
 * ⚡ Multithreading

+Have fun interacting with your very own virtual talking cat!

 ---